Structure and Focus of the Technical Guidance

 1. Outcome

-This Circular explains how the Technical Guidance on Ocean Accounting is organised, defines the meta-structure that each circular follows, describes the production process for circulars, and establishes the publication cadence.
-Authors and editors will understand the standard structure for new circulars and the conventions for versioning, stability classification, and dependency tracking.
+After reading this Circular, you will understand how the Technical Guidance on Ocean Accounting is organised, the meta-structure that each circular follows, the production process for circulars, and the publication cadence.
+You will know the standard structure for new circulars and the conventions for versioning, stability classification, and dependency tracking.
+This Circular serves as a standalone reference for authors, editors, and users of the Technical Guidance.

 2. Requirements